photographing the ruins and riches of 80s america | read | i-D

 Wet 'n Wild Aquatic Theme Park, Orlando, Florida, September 1980

-Not that American Prospects is a staid document of photojournalism and reportage, Sternfeld's images throb with something larger than life, the America he captures is surreal under the prosaic, Lynchian and a little uneasy, queasy muted colours soften the harsh reality.
+Not that American Prospects is a staid document of photojournalism and reportage.
+Sternfeld's images throb with something larger than life; the America he captures is surreal, prosaic, Lynchian, and a little uneasy.
+Queasy, muted colors soften the harsh reality.
 It's this dynamic that give the pictures such power.

 One image might show a new Ferrari on a quiet street next to an Afghan hound and an impeccable bed of purple flowers.
-Another a collapsing, snow covered, run down industrial park.
-One an impoverished young man, homeless, living in a campground, or a guy fishing next to a warship in Alabama.
-Another shows Americans at leisure, playing in a water park, another a classic, 80s archetype of a kid in a Journey shirt sitting atop a dented green hot rod.
+Another depicts a collapsing, snow covered, run down industrial park.
+There's an impoverished young man, homeless, living in a campground; and a guy fishing next to a warship in Alabama.
+Sternfeld shows Americans at leisure, playing in a water park.
+Another classic, 80s archetype: a kid in a Journey shirt sitting atop a dented green hot rod.

 Exhausted Renegade Elephant, Woodland, Washington, June 1979